NewsPolitics

 and last updated

-An Ohio House Bill that could impact drone pilots across the state is heading to Governor Mike DeWine's desk.
+CINCINNATI — An Ohio House Bill that could impact drone pilots across the state is heading to Gov. Mike DeWine's desk.

-Ohio House Bill 77 will make it a criminal offense for anyone operating a drone in a manner that knowingly endangers a person or property or that purposely disregards others' rights or safety.
+Ohio House Bill 77 would make it a criminal offense for anyone operating a drone in a manner that knowingly endangers a person or property or that purposely disregards others' rights or safety.

-Those found guilty of the offense will have to pay a $500 fine or spend six months in jail.
+Those found guilty of the offense would have to pay a $500 fine or spend six months in jail.

-The bill will also make it illegal to operate a drone in a manner that disrupts law enforcement and emergency services.
+The bill would also make it illegal to operate a drone in a manner that disrupts law enforcement and emergency services.

-Additionally, it allows local governments to regulate drones flying over public property.
+Additionally, HB 77 authorizes local governments to regulate drones flying over public property.

-The bill is in response to the story that's been playing out in national headlines over the last week and in Ohio at the Wright-Patterson Air Force Base.
+Despite what has been playing out in national headlines over the last week and in Ohio at the Wright-Patterson Air Force Base, Willis said the bill's legislative process began well before the drone delirium.

 The Air Force base had to temporarily shut down its airspace late Friday, Dec.
 13 into early Saturday, Dec.
 14 due to mysterious drones flying in the area.